Why and how should South Korea reduce its dependency on China and enhance the diversification of its battery supply chain through Canada?

 A compilation of research on the Ukraine-Russia Crisis since 2014 as seen through the eyes of iAffairs contributors past and present.

-The Canadian Foreign Policy Journal (CFPJ) is requesting submissions related to Canada and international affairs for its 29th volume, to be published in 2023.
-The deadline for submissions is December 2022.
+The Canadian Foreign Policy Journal (CFPJ) is seeking submissions for its 30th volume, to be published in 2024/25.

 This paper examines the Canadian sanctions regime and compares it with the US regime under the Office of Foreign Assets Control, in order to highlight gaps and assess the regime’s overall effectiveness.

 "The Five Eyes and Canada's 'China Panic'", the newest discussion paper published by the Centre for Asia-Pacific Initiatives by the University of Victoria on January 9th 2024, reveals how the "China Threat” in 2018 mutated into Canada’s ongoing “China Panic” while highlighting how Canada is diplomatically stuck in its relationship with China despite critical unfolding global situations.

 For most of the post-WW2 period, Washington’s strength rested on its ability to convince other nations that it was in their vital interests to see the United States prevail in its role as the global leader.

 Join the School of Canadian Studies for the next Guest Speaker in the Canada Talks series - Huda Mukbil.